Colonoscopy: Medical uses

 Conditions that call for colonoscopies include gastrointestinal hemorrhage, unexplained changes in bowel habit and suspicion of malignancy.
 Colonoscopies are often used to diagnose colon polyp and colon cancer, but are also frequently used to diagnose inflammatory bowel disease.

 Fecal occult blood is a quick test which can be done to test for microscopic traces of blood in the stool.
 A positive test is almost always an indication to do a colonoscopy.
 In most cases the positive result is just due to hemorrhoids; however, it can also be due to diverticulosis, inflammatory bowel disease (Crohn's disease, ulcerative colitis), colon cancer, or polyps.
 Colonic polypectomy has become a routine part of colonoscopy, allowing quick and simple removal of polyps during the procedure, without invasive surgery.

-With regard to blood in the stool either visible or occult, it is worthy of note, that occasional rectal bleeding may have multiple non-serious potential causes.
+Occasional rectal bleeding may have multiple non-serious potential causes.

 Colon cancer screening

-Colonoscopy is one of the colorectal cancer screening tests available to people in the US who are 45 years of age and older.
-The other screening tests include flexible sigmoidoscopy, double-contrast barium enema, computed tomographic (CT) colonography (virtual colonoscopy), guaiac-based fecal occult blood test (gFOBT), fecal immunochemical test (FIT), and multitarget stool DNA screening test (Cologuard).
+Colonoscopy is one of the colorectal cancer screening tests recommended to people in the US who are 45 to 75 years of age.
+The other screening tests are flexible sigmoidoscopy, double-contrast barium enema, computed tomographic (CT) colonography (virtual colonoscopy), guaiac-based fecal occult blood test (gFOBT), fecal immunochemical test (FIT), and multitarget stool DNA screening test (Cologuard).

-Subsequent rescreenings are then scheduled based on the initial results found, with a five- or ten-year recall being common for colonoscopies that produce normal results.
+Subsequent rescreenings are scheduled based on the initial results found, with a ten-year recall being common for colonoscopies that produce normal results.

 Among people who have had an initial colonoscopy that found no polyps, the risk of developing colorectal cancer within five years is extremely low.
-Therefore, there is no need for those people to have another colonoscopy sooner than five years after the first screening.
+Therefore, the risks of the procedure outweigh the benefits of having another colonoscopy sooner than five years after the first screening.

 Some medical societies in the US recommend a screening colonoscopy every ten years beginning at age 50 for adults without increased risk for colorectal cancer.
 Research shows that the risk of cancer is low for 10 years if a high-quality colonoscopy does not detect cancer, so tests for this purpose are indicated every ten years.

 Colonoscopy screening is associated with approximately two-thirds fewer deaths due to colorectal cancers on the left side of the colon, and is not associated with a significant reduction in deaths from right-sided disease.
 It is speculated that colonoscopy might reduce rates of death from colon cancer by detecting some colon polyps and cancers on the left side of the colon early enough that they may be treated, and a smaller number on the right side.

 Since polyps often take 10 to 15 years to transform into cancer in someone at average risk of colorectal cancer, guidelines recommend 10 years after a normal screening colonoscopy before the next colonoscopy.
 (This interval does not apply to people at high risk of colorectal cancer or those who experience symptoms of the disease.)